As the story has advanced beyond the point of hiding plot twists, there are unmarked spoilers below, you have been warned.

 - Call-Back: Siegfried originally appeared in XIV as an add in Omega's Phantom Train fight.
 The fact that Siegfried is a folk hero explains why Omega recreated him.

 - Honor Before Reason: Despite winning his duel against Martyn by surviving his last-ditch Self-Destruct, Zirnberk very quickly realizes that the only reason he survived in the first place was because of his high-tech armor.
-As such, he demands a rematch against Azuro the Second (aka, you).
+As such, he forfeits this victory and demands a rematch against Azuro the Second (aka, you) desiring a real fight against what he now views as a Worthy Opponent.

 - Mythology Gag: His stage appearance and title of Siegfried, is a reference to the character from Final Fantasy VI, as is his association with a coliseum.
 The first match we see him fight is against Ultros, who had some sort of connection to Siegfried in VI.